Updates as of July 27, 2023

-To improve the equitable distribution of testing resources to communities facing disproportionate effects of COVID-19, the State of California has established a comprehensive testing program that provides antigen testing resources (e.g., tests, reporting platforms, and technical assistance) for point of care testing.
+To improve the equitable distribution of testing resources to communities facing disproportionate effects of COVID-19, the State of California has established a comprehensive testing program that provides a CLIA-waiver and testing resources (e.g., tests, reporting platforms, and technical assistance) for point of care testing.

-5 Steps to Onboarding the Antigen Testing Program
+5 Steps to Onboarding the Community Rapid Testing Program

 Site Lead Responsibilities